alloverse/docs/architecture/README.md

 ## Interactions and access control

-Interactions are the way entities can communicate, including how the visor talks to the room itself (by setting the destination to NULL/emptystring).
+Interactions are the way entities can communicate, including how the visor talks to the place itself (by sending to entity id "place").
 It's a json list for now, and the idea is for it to be a pub-sub request-response protocol vaguley inspired by [Peter J Robinson et al's Pedro protocol](http://www.doc.ic.ac.uk/~klc/pedro.pdf).